-Today we have a fascinating chat-fest with writer, editor and indie-author Michelle Emerson.
-We love multi-tasking too!
-Michelle is the first non-fiction author I have interviewed on LWOTW, and as I have some non-fiction books myself, it’s lovely to touch base again with that place of writing.
+Join writer, editor and indie-author Michelle Emerson and me in today’s chat-fest.
+I love multi-tasking too!
+Michelle is the first non-fiction author I have interviewed on LWOTW, and as I have published some non-fiction books myself, it’s lovely to touch base again with that place of writing.

 Michelle runs self-publishing services for indie authors, as well as writing her own very successful (and useful) help books for writers of all stripes.
 She lives in the north east of the UK and has a Shih Tzu called Buddy.